mtzfactory/nango/docs/docs/real-world-examples.md

 **Endpoint docs:**
 https://docs.github.com/en/rest/activity/starring#list-stargazers

+This example syncs the stargazers of multiple different repos (and users) into a single table (we use `github_stargazers` here).
+It also adds metadata attributes, which get attached to every synced record.
+This metadata makes it easy to query e.g. all stargazers of repo X, user id Y or GitHub org Z.

 **Nango Sync config to sync all stargazers from a repo to your local database:**
 <Tabs groupId="programming-language">
   <TabItem value="node" label="Node SDK">